 How long before Foundation Church is financially independent?

 From the first day, Foundation Church has worked to become financially independent – it’s part of why we asked our Pioneers to pledge for Foundation Church.
 In order to be completely independent, we will need to meet basic full-time salary and benefits requirements for Pastor James and Martha Lavigne, in addition to basic operating expenses.
-New churches are often financially independent in 3-5 years, and the capital campaign money provides about a 3 year window for full time pay and benefits for James.
+New churches are often financially independent in 3-5 years.

 When will Foundation Church officially be a “church”?

 Usually a church can officially charter with Presbytery – i.e. become a recognized church – when it has north of 100 members/”Settlers” who are giving financially and participating – that number can be smaller, depending on the scale of giving.
 Our goal is to have 100 members in year three.
-Right now, we have a substantial Pioneer team: 23, and had a very good first worship showing: 63 attended our Christmas Eve service.
-But this does not mean that we’re only 37 people away from being independent.
+Right now, we have a substantial Pioneer team: 25, and have had 3 very good first worship services, with an avergage of 50 in attendance.
+But this does not mean that we’re only 50 people away from being independent.
 Until that time, Foundation Church is under the oversight of the LMPC Session, and James is supervised by Dr. Sloan.